Skip to content

 Where the prosecution evidence is solid, a plea agreement may be a sensible outcome that reduces the sentence by up to a third and avoids the trial hearing.
 In the aggravated type, carrying imprisonment of up to two years, a plea agreement allows a negotiated conviction whose execution may be suspended.
 It is always advisable, however, to weigh the knock-on effect on the profession, any accessory disqualification and the professional-body or administrative consequences that a criminal conviction entails, before accepting any agreement with the prosecution.

-For a first-time offender, with a sentence not exceeding two years and once civil liability has been satisfied as far as possible, suspension of the custodial sentence is a real possibility under Articles 80 and following CC, avoiding entry into prison.
+For a first-time offender, with a sentence not exceeding two years and once civil liability has been satisfied as far as possible, suspension of the custodial sentence is a real possibility under Articles 80 and following CP, avoiding entry into prison.
 The defence should document from the outset the absence of a criminal record, social roots and reparation of the harm.
-Likewise, once the legal periods under Article 136 CC have elapsed, expungement of the criminal record should be requested to minimise the long-term impact of any conviction.
+Likewise, once the legal periods under Article 136 CP have elapsed, expungement of the criminal record should be requested to minimise the long-term impact of any conviction.

 Type / ScenarioCriminal Penalty